Existenziell/bplusplus/README.md

 ### Code snippets

 Many examples are shown in **five languages** (Python, Rust, C++, Go, JavaScript/TypeScript) via toggleable code blocks.
-Use the tabs above a snippet to switch to your stack—so you can copy, compare, or adapt examples without translating from another language.
+Use the tabs above a snippet to switch to your stack, so you can copy, compare, or adapt examples without translating from another language.

+### Glossary

+The **Glossary** (`/docs/glossary`) lists 200+ terms (address, mempool, HTLC, Taproot, and more) in A–Z sections.
+Each entry has a short definition; many link to a related article.
+When a term is linked in the docs, hovering it shows the definition in a tooltip so you can clarify jargon without leaving the page.
+Glossary terms are also included in Search (⌘K).

 ---